Abstract GStreamer pipeline visualization showing hardware-accelerated video processing stages on Jetson

 Why is my GStreamer pipeline slow on Jetson even though it runs fine on a desktop?

 Desktop CPUs have more cores and higher memory bandwidth.
-On Jetson, mixing CPU-based elements with GPU-accelerated elements causes data copies between system memory and NVMM.
-Each copy is expensive.
-Keep data in NVMM by using hardware-accelerated elements throughout the pipeline.
+On Jetson, the CPU and GPU share memory (unified memory architecture), but GStreamer pipelines that mix CPU-based elements with GPU-accelerated elements cause data copies between system memory and NVMM.
+Each memory copy is expensive.
+The fix is to use hardware-accelerated elements (nvvidconv, nvv4l2decoder, nvinfer) throughout the pipeline and keep data in NVMM memory as long as possible.

 What is NVMM memory in GStreamer on Jetson?

-NVMM is a zero-copy memory buffer in the GPU’s address space.
+NVMM (NVIDIA Memory Manager) is a zero-copy memory buffer that lives in the GPU's address space on Jetson.
 Elements like nvvidconv, nvinfer, and nvarguscamerasrc produce and consume NVMM buffers without copying to system RAM.
-When a CPU-based element receives an NVMM buffer, it copies it to system memory — that copy is usually where latency comes from.
+When a CPU-based element like videoconvert receives an NVMM buffer, it has to copy it to system memory first — that copy is usually where latency comes from on Jetson pipelines.

-What is the difference between nvvidconv and videoconvert?
+What is the difference between nvvidconv and videoconvert in GStreamer?

-videoconvert is CPU-based. nvvidconv runs on Jetson’s VIC hardware engine and operates on NVMM buffers without touching the CPU.
-On 4K or multi-stream workloads, replacing videoconvert with nvvidconv can cut CPU usage by 60–80%.
+videoconvert is a CPU-based color space conversion element. nvvidconv is NVIDIA's hardware-accelerated equivalent that runs on the Jetson VIC (Vision Image Compositor) hardware engine and operates on NVMM buffers.
+On a Jetson pipeline doing 4K or multi-stream work, replacing videoconvert with nvvidconv can cut CPU usage by 60-80% and reduce latency by half.

-How many camera streams can Jetson Orin handle in GStreamer?
+What is the maximum number of camera streams Jetson Orin can handle in GStreamer?

-Jetson AGX Orin can handle 8–16 1080p30 streams using hardware decode (nvv4l2decoder) and nvstreammux for batching.
-Using software decode (avdec_h264) drops that to 2–4 streams.
-The NVDEC engine count and VIC bandwidth are the real limits.
+It depends on resolution, frame rate, and codec.
+Jetson AGX Orin can typically handle 8-16 1080p30 streams simultaneously using hardware decode (nvv4l2decoder) and nvstreammux for batching.
+Using software decode (avdec_h264) instead drops that to 2-4 streams before the CPU saturates.
+The VIC and NVENC/NVDEC engines are the real limit, not the CPU.